 Why IT?

-• Get well-equipped for the future economy with a strong foundation in full stack development and software engineering
+- Build a strong foundation in full stack development and software engineering for wide-ranging careers

-• Choose from four exciting specialisation areas: Artificial Intelligence, Cloud Computing, Software Engineering and Enterprise Computing
+- Four exciting specialisations: Artificial Intelligence, Cloud Computing, Software Engineering and Enterprise Computing

-• Acquire real-world skills by earning professional industry certifications from renowned organisations, including IBM, AWS and SalesForce
+- Earn professional industry certifications from renowned organisations such as IBM, AWS and SalesForce

 About IT